Sproxify intercepts Spotify’s links and lets you choose where to play it.

-How cool would it be to hit on a link and immediately being able to choose where I want to play my music?
+How cool would it be to hit on a link and immediately be able to choose where I want to play my music?
 With this in mind, I created a little script to fix this problem: Sproxify :-)

 In a nutshell

-It doesn’t matter if you are a Spotify web app user or a canonical desktop one: through a fancy-looking button, Sproxify redirects you in the desiderated environment where you can finally play your music.
+It doesn’t matter if you are a Spotify web app user or a canonical desktop one: through a fancy-looking button, Sproxify redirects you to the desiderated environment where you can finally play your music.
 Just where you want!